thomast1906/DevOps-The-Hard-Way-Azure/1-Azure/2-Create-Azure-AD-Group-AKS-Admins.md

 **Important Note**
 Make sure to note down the Azure AD Group ID displayed at the end of the script execution.
 You'll need this for AKS Terraform configurations later.

-## 🧠 Knowledge Check
-After running the script, consider these questions:
-1. Why is it beneficial to use Azure AD groups for AKS admin access?
-2. How does this group-based access improve security compared to individual user access?
-3. In what ways might you further modify the AD group for different levels of access?

 ## 🔍 Verification
 To ensure the group was created successfully:
 1. Log into the [Azure Portal](https://portal.azure.com)